Dwayne Bowe: 2012 season

 On March 5, 2012, the Chiefs placed a non-exclusive franchise tag on Bowe.
 On August 17, Bowe signed a 1-year, $9.5 million tender, ending a lengthy holdout.
 In Week 14, Bowe injured his ribs while making a block, and on December 14, the Chiefs placed Bowe on injured reserve.

+In the 2012 season, Bowe had 59 receptions for 801 receiving yards and three receiving touchdowns in 13 games.

 2013 season

 On March 4, 2013, Bowe signed a five-year contract.

 Ian Rapoport of NFL.com reported that Bowe became the NFL's third highest-paid wide receiver in terms of total compensation on his contract.
 His deal was for $56 million over five years and included $26 million in guaranteed money plus a $15 million signing bonus, according to someone who had seen the deal.